 Lebanon warns of ‘new war’ as Israel launches fresh deadly strikes

-Israeli air strikes across southern Lebanon kill at least two and injure eight others.
+Israeli air strikes across southern Lebanon kill at least two people and injure eight.

-Lebanese Prime Minister Nawaf Salam has said his country is at risk of being drawn into a “new war”, as dozens of new Israeli air strikes against the Hezbollah armed group killed at least two people.
+Lebanese Prime Minister Nawaf Salam says his country is at risk of being drawn into a “new war” as dozens of new air strikes, Israel says were targeting Hezbollah, have killed at least two people.

 Salam issued the warning on Saturday, saying Israel’s “renewed military operations on the southern border” would bring “woes to Lebanon and the Lebanese people”.